 I selected the color purple for my daisy fleabane and was directed to enter info on its petals.

-Up popped another screen that asked me to scroll through 19 possibilities.
+Up popped another screen that asked me to scroll through 19 options.

-Unfortunately, daisy fleabane was not one of the options.
+Unfortunately, daisy fleabane was not one of them.
 A couple of days later, I received the photo below.
 No name or info.
 And for some reason, I can’t return to the home screen.

 Created by three friends with PhDs in botany, FlowerChecker has been working with botany and horticultural experts for the past five years to help ID plants.
 The app is not computer-based, but instead works as a service.
 You snap a photo of the plant in question and upload it.
 Real people identify it within 24 hours. $0.99 to install